 Meno Active is Revive Active’s Super Supplement that aims to support women during their Menopausal Journey.

 Sometimes these botanical ingredients can taste a little bitter in powdered format, so our research and development team determined they were best delivered in one tasteless and odourless capsule and swallowed with a glass of water.
+The three ingredients that are contained in the capsule are Soya Isoflavones, Ashwagandha and Sage.
+The remaining plant extract Green Tea is include in the daily powdered sachet.

 Our ethos is to formulate and bring to market the most comprehensive supplements to support a variety of needs.
-If the botanical extracts had been included in the powdered sachet, the taste may have been affected.

 Ashwagandha is known as one of the most powerful plants in herbal medicine and is widely reputed for the benefits it offers to women during menopause.